cterveen/bookexportrtf-9.x/README.md

 ## Description

 bookexport-rtf-9.x is a Drupal 9 module that exports a Drupal book or book page to RTF format.
-The module was build first for Drupal 7 to export books to something printable and readable as the printer friendly version isn't really reader friendly. bookexport-rtf-9.x creates an A4 document of the book or book page that contains elements suchs as a front page, table of contents, page numbers, chapter references etc. The module integrates with bookindex-9.x to add a page referenced index.
+The module was build first for Drupal 7 to export books to something printable and readable as the printer friendly version isn't really reader friendly.
+The module exports a book page and its subpages to an A4 RTF document and adds elements suchs as a front page, table of contents, page numbers, chapter references etc. The module integrates with bookindex-9.x to add a page referenced index.
+A link to download the document is added to the bottom of the page.
 The lay-out is customizable through CSS.

 The project can be considered beta.
-The module is not in used but worked in my Drupal 9.x test environment and is currently being tested in Drupal 11.x with Book 1.x.
+The module is not in use but worked in a Drupal 9.x and Drupal 11.x (with Book 1.x) test environment.
 The coding has been updated to Drupal 9.x coding standards and includes testing.
 The RTF document was tested in Microsoft Word and Libreoffice Writer.
-A help page and options are available.
-Internationalisation and localisation is not available.
+A help page is available.
+The base language is English.
+Options, internationalisation and localisation are not available.
 The module is not in the Drupal module repository.

-Further development is intended.
+The module is under active maintainance.

 ## Installation
 Depends on the Drupal [Book](https://www.drupal.org/project/book) module which was part of Drupal Core until Drupal 10.x and is a separate module in Drupal 11.